The Boy Is Mine (Brandy and Monica song): Chart performance and impact

 Outside the US, "The Boy Is Mine" reached the top-ten in over 14 countries and topped the chart in Canada, the Netherlands and New Zealand.
-In Canada, the song debuted on the RPM Singles Chart at number 74 on the RPM issue dated June 1, 1998, and reached the top spot of the chart on August 21, 1998.
+In Canada, the song debuted on the RPM 100 Hit Tracks chart at number 74 on the RPM issue dated June 1, 1998, and reached the top spot of the chart on August 21, 1998.
 It was present on the chart for a total of 45 weeks.
-It reached the top two in Belgium, France (platinum), Ireland, Norway (gold), and the United Kingdom (platinum); the top-five in Australia, Germany (gold), Sweden, and Switzerland (gold) and the top-ten in Austria (gold) and Italy.
+It reached the top two in Belgium, France, Ireland, Norway, and the United Kingdom; the top five in Australia, Germany, Sweden, and Switzerland; and the top 10 in Austria and Italy.

 Awards and recognitions

 The single won many awards throughout 1998 and 1999.
 It was nominated for three Grammy Awards at the 41st annual ceremony, winning both singers their first prize by the National Academy of Recording Arts and Sciences in the Best R&B Performance by a Duo or Group with Vocals category.
 It, however, lost in its nominations for Record of the Year and Best R&B Song to Celine Dion's "My Heart Will Go On" and Lauryn Hill's "Doo Wop (That Thing)" respectively.
 The song garnered three Billboard Music Awards.

 It was listed as number 55 of the Hot 100 singles of all time by Billboard in 1998.
 This position was raised to number 54 in 2008.
 In addition, it was listed 18th on the All-Time Top R&B/Hip-Hop Songs countdown.
 In 2008, Billboard ranked the song third on a special The 40 Biggest Duets of All Time listing.
 The song is the best-selling song of 1998 in the United States with 4.5 million copies sold.